One of the Nation’s First Real-Time, Comprehensive Opioid Hotlines for Medical Providers to Launch

 The Arizona Opioid Assistance and Referral Line Will Provide Real-Time Clinical Consultation

 PHOENIX -- The Arizona Department of Health Services and Arizona's Poison and Drug Information Centers are launching one of the nation’s first real-time, comprehensive hotlines for healthcare providers seeking consultation for complex patients with pain and opioid use disorder.
-The free hotline, the Arizona Opioid Assistance and Referral Line, will be operated 24 hours a day seven days a week and answered by medical experts at Arizona’s Poison and Drug Information Centers to provide support to medical providers about a wide array of opioid-related
+The free hotline, the Arizona Opioid Assistance and Referral Line, will be operated 24 hours a day seven days a week and answered by medical experts at Arizona’s Poison and Drug Information Centers to provide opioid-related information and support to medical providers.

 “Preventing opioid overdoses and deaths in our state needs a multifaceted approach, and the new hotline is a major step forward as it will give medical providers immediate access to experts who can help to ensure safe prescribing and to identify treatment options for patients, which may or may not include opioids,” said Dr. Cara Christ, director of the Arizona Department of Health Services.
 “No two patients are the same and treatments vary based on individual needs, so we need to make sure we are providing tailored resources to our medical community.
 We are excited to partner with Arizona's Poison and Drug Information Centers to provide this resource.”

 ADHS and Arizona's Poison and Drug Information Centers are developing a new protocol that will include specific opioid-related information for providers, such as safe prescribing limits for opioid-naive patients, identification of potentially dangerous drug combinations, and chronic pain treatment options.
 The Arizona Opioid Assistance and Referral Line will also include information for providers caring for patients who may be suffering from opioid use disorder.
 The hotline is supported by funding through the Arizona Health Care Cost Containment System and the Arizona Department of Health Services.